elliottminns/orca-mongodb/README.md

 ## MongoDB

-Make sure that you have the MongoDB Daemon running, or else Orca won't be able to conncet.
+Make sure that you have the MongoDB Daemon running, or else Orca won't be able to connect.